 - Pre-heat oven to 375F

-- In a sauce pan over medium-high heat, melt butter with garlic infused olive oil.
-Sautée celery, herbs, salt + pepper until celery is becoming tender, about 5-7 minutes.
+- In a large skillet over medium-high heat, melt butter with garlic infused olive oil.
+Sautée celery, herbs, salt and pepper until celery is becoming tender, about 5-7 minutes.

-- Pour broth + herb mixture evenly over cornbread, tossing gently with a spoon.
-Fold in golden raisins + pecans if using.
+- Pour broth & herb mixture evenly over the cubed cornbread, tossing gently with a spoon.
+Fold golden raisins & pecans into the stuffing mixture.

 I cant do gluten any more and its heartbreaking as my favorite holiday side dish is stuffing.
 I tryed this recipe and its so good.
 A great compliment to so many main dishes.
 Lots of flavor.
 Yummy!